kapilash/ccs2cs/Manual.md

 **TODO**

-A silly-ish example is available in the examples folder.
+A couple of silly-ish examples are  available in the examples folder.
+Need more substantial examples.